What Are the Different Types of Mortgage Lenders?

 Online Lenders

 With an online lender, the mortgage application process, processing, underwriting, and closing can all be completed virtually.
 Opting for a digital borrowing experience can get you to the closing table faster.
+No overhead means online lenders can offer lower rates and fees.
+On the other hand, borrowers may find it more difficult to build a working relationship with a loan officer when completing the process online.

-Recommended: Prequalification vs Preapproval: What’s the Difference?
+Recommended: Prequalification vs. Preapproval: What’s the Difference?

 Hard Money Lenders